Skip to Main Content

 Go back to the top of the page

-The heart has four chambers, two on top, and two below.
-The upper chambers are known as atria, and the lower chambers are called the ventricles.
+The heart consists of four chambers.
+The top chambers are known as the atria while the lower chambers are called the ventricles.

 • Chest pain or discomfort